Doukissa Nomikou: Theatre and Cinema

 Her theatre debut as an actress was in 2014, when she played the role of Beautiful Helen in theatrical play Troikos Polemos (Trojan War) with Andinoos Albanis.

 In cinema, Nomikou has appeared in two movies.
 I Limouzina (2014) and I Kori Tou Rebrant (2015).

 Personal life

+From 2008 to 2010, Nomikou had been in a relationship with Greek singer Nino.

 In 2014, Nomikou began dating entrepreneur Dimitris Theodoridis, who is Savvas Theodoridis's son.
-Three years later, on June 10, 2017, they married in Mykonos.
+The couple was married on June 10, 2017 in Mykonos island and after that, Nomikou changed her name on Instagram to Doukissa Nomikou Theodoridi.
 On March 25, 2018, Nomikou gave birth to their first child, a son, Savvas Theodoridis and on September 26, 2019, gave birth to their second child, a daughter, Anastasia Theodoridi.

+Nomikou's sister-in-law is Serbian-Greek model and entrepreneur Anna Prelevic.